UltraMessaging/um_kb/kb/packet-loss.md

 Everybody's goal should be to reduce packet loss as much as possible.
 There are four methods of avoiding packet loss:

-* Decrease Packet Flow Through Loss Points.
+* Decrease packet flow through loss points.
-* Increase Efficiency of Packet Consumers.
+* Increase efficiency of packet consumers.
-* Decrease Packet Rate Using Rate Limiter.
+* Decrease packet rate using rate limiter.
-* Proper Configuration.
+* Proper configuration.

-### Decrease Packet Flow Through Loss Points
+### Decrease Packet Flow through Loss Points

 * [Message Batching](https://ultramessaging.github.io/currdoc/doc/Design/architecture.html#messagebatching).
 At most loss points, the number of packets is usually more important than the sizes of the packets.